AFSC Response to COVID-19

 - All session registration and payments must be done online.
 No bookings or payments in person at the facility are permitted.

-- As of August 10, 2020, the number of people n the arena is limited to 14 skaters including coaches.
-One Skate Canada certified coach must be in attendance on all sessions.
+- One Skate Canada certified coach must be in attendance on all sessions.

 Preparing to Skate:

-- Arrive no earlier than 15 minutes before your session is scheduled to begin.
+- Arrive 15 minutes before your session is scheduled to begin.

-- Off ice warm up is to be done outside of the Aldergrove Credit Union Community Center on the sidewalk area outside of the Aldergrove Skating Club office.
+- Off ice warm up is to be done outside of the Rinks at Summit Center on the sidewalk area.

-- Enter through the designated doors.
-Proceed directly to the dressing rooms.
-Do not stand in the lobby.
+- Enter through designated doors.
+Proceed directly to the dressing room assigned to

-- Skaters must use assigned dressing rooms.
-It would be best to arrive dressed to skate with only skates to be put on in the dressing room.
+- It would be best to arrive dressed to skate with only skates to be put on in the dressing room.

 - Bring hand sanitizer.
-Each participant should bring their own hand sanitizer.
+Each participant should bring their own hand sanitizer and use it before and after skating.

 - Do not share equipment (gloves, water bottles, hand sanitizer, towels) with other skaters or coaches.

 - Bring a full water bottle.
-Access to water fountains is restricted.
+Access to water fountains is not permitted.

 - Other than reusable water bottles, no other food or drink should be brought into the facility.

 - If you cough or sneeze, do so in a tissue or in your sleeve.
-Dispose of tissues in the garbage can located in the tunnel leading to the ice immediately.
+Dispose of tissues in the garbage can immediately.
 Use hand sanitizer if you cough or sneeze.

 - Avoid touching door handles, gates, benches and other objects where the virus could survive.